 - Head injuries (not headaches)

 - Heavy bleeding cuts, nosebleeds etc

-- · Strong possibility of (or actual) vomiting

 - Sprains

 - Suspected fractures if sensible to move the child

 - Rashes

 All staff are required to deal with minor injuries like cuts, grazes and bruises.

 Injuries must be dealt with as quickly and calmly as possible and the child reassured whilst the treatment takes place.